payanywhere/ethglobal/README.md

 # PayAnyWhere

-This repository contains the full source code for the **PayAnyWhere** project.
+This repository contains the full source code for the **PayAnyWhere** project

 **PayAnyWhere** is a hybrid payment platform designed to connect merchants, clients, and blockchain smart contracts.
 It enables seamless fiat and crypto payments for global events through a unified API, merchant dashboard, and client payment interface.